top of page

 • These processes are interdependent and necessary for maintaining homeostasis – the stable internal environment of the organism.

-The fundamental life processes include:
+The fundamental basic life processes include:

 Fundamental Life Processes